sylumer/automators/Episodes/100-149/EP147 - Smart Home Automation with Robert Spivack.md

 | 01:37:02   | We want to thank our sponsors today, LinkedIn Talent Solutions, ExpressVPN, and Vitally.                |
 | 01:37:08   | If you want to check in on the forums, you can find them over at talk.automators.fm.                   |
 | 01:37:13   | And we'll see you next time.                                                                           |

+[^1]: "micro-millimetre wave" is not a thing.
+There are microwaves and there are millimetre waves - separate things and based on the wavelengths of the waves. [[Human Presence Sensor\|Human presence sensors]] currently use millimetre wavelength electromagnetic waves